thomasleveil/docker-jenkins-dsl-ready/README.md

 From now on, you can call directly the `docker` command within Jenkins jobs.

+#### Troubleshooting

 If docker fails with error `Error response from daemon: client is newer than server (client API version: 1.20, server API version: 1.19)`, or similar, then it means the version of the Docker client from the jenkins-dsl-ready image is newer than the Docker engine from the dind image.
 Refer to the _note_ above to start a dind container having the right version of docker.

+If docker fails with error `docker: error while loading shared libraries: libapparmor.so.1: cannot open shared object file: No such file or directory`, then you need to mount another volume on your container to enable the docker process to use the appArmor shared libraries.
+Depending on your system, the exact location of the librairies might differ from the following example: `-v /usr/lib/x86_64-linux-gnu/libapparmor.so.1.1.0:/lib/x86_64-linux-gnu/libapparmor.so.1`

 DSL syntax